oliverlee0/ATCSFinalProject/README.md

 Files created (files are overwritten each time the program is run):

-  final.wav -- .wav file containing original song with bassline
+  final.wav -- WAV file containing original song with bassline

-  song.wav -- song as .wav file
+  song.wav -- song as WAV file

   bass.wav -- bassline isolated from song

   chords.txt -- chords of the song as well as what time the chords are played at, based on the response from SonicAPI

-  song.mp3 -- song as .mp3 file if downloaded from YouTube
+  song.mp3 -- song as MP3 file if downloaded from YouTube

 NOTE: Youtube-dl is only necessary for downloading youtube videos.
 You do not need to install youtube-dl if you plan to only use local files for this program.